CarolineHusky/CellCompression/README.md

 ### To see the result
 * convert the resulting out.pnm to a format supported by pygame (e.g. PNG)
 * run `demo.py`, then check the resulting `demo.png`

+## Inspiration

+This technique was partially inspired by the way the ZX spectrum encodes it's colour on it's 8x8 blocks, and by classic video game tile mapping.